csynbiosysIBioEUoE/BOMBs.jl/README.md

 ## Documentation
 All source code for the package is included in the directory src and tests sets in the test directory. \
-For deppendencies and version specification, please look at the file Project.toml. \
+For dependencies and version specification, please look at the file Project.toml. \
-A set of example jupyter ntoebooks and files can be found in the directory Examples. \
+A set of example jupyter notebooks and files can be found in the directory Examples. \
 Instructions on how to install cmdstan (at least one way to do it, the one that worked for me) can be found in the file InstallStanInJulia.pdf under the directory InstallCmdstanInfo. \
 For more information about what functions are included in each section of the package and some basic information about them have a look at the file BOMBS_Functions_Documentation.pdf under the directory FunctionDocs.

 ## References
   **1. Balsa-Canto E, Henriques D, Gábor A, Banga JR. AMIGO2, a toolbox for dynamic modeling, optimization and control in systems biology.** Bioinformatics.
 2016 Nov 1;32(21):3357-3359. doi: 10.1093/bioinformatics/btw411.
 Epub 2016 Jul 4.
-PMID: 27378288; PMCID: PMC5079478. \
+PMID: 27378288; PMCID: PMC5079478.

+  **2. Stan Development Team.
+2020.
+Stan Modeling Language Users Guide and Reference Manual**, 2.25. https://mc-stan.org

-  **2. D. G. Cabeza, L. Bandiera, E. Balsa-Canto and F. Menolascina, "Information content analysis reveals desirable aspects of in vivo experiments of a synthetic circuit,"** 2019 IEEE Conference on Computational Intelligence in Bioinformatics and Computational Biology (CIBCB), Siena, Italy, 2019, pp. 1-8, doi: 10.1109/CIBCB.2019.8791449. \
+  **3. D. G. Cabeza, L. Bandiera, E. Balsa-Canto and F. Menolascina, "Information content analysis reveals desirable aspects of in vivo experiments of a synthetic circuit,"** 2019 IEEE Conference on Computational Intelligence in Bioinformatics and Computational Biology (CIBCB), Siena, Italy, 2019, pp. 1-8, doi: 10.1109/CIBCB.2019.8791449.

-  **3. Bandiera, Lucia & Cabeza, D. & Balsa-Canto, Eva & Menolascina, Filippo.
+  **4. Bandiera, Lucia & Cabeza, D. & Balsa-Canto, Eva & Menolascina, Filippo.
 (2019).
 Bayesian model selection in synthetic biology: factor levels and observation functions.** IFAC-PapersOnLine.
 52. 24-31.
-10.1016/j.ifacol.2019.12.231.  \
+10.1016/j.ifacol.2019.12.231.

-  **4. Bandiera L, Gomez-Cabeza D, Gilman J, Balsa-Canto E, Menolascina F. Optimally Designed Model Selection for Synthetic Biology.** ACS Synth Biol.
+  **5. Bandiera L, Gomez-Cabeza D, Gilman J, Balsa-Canto E, Menolascina F. Optimally Designed Model Selection for Synthetic Biology.** ACS Synth Biol.
 2020 Nov 20;9(11):3134-3144. doi: 10.1021/acssynbio.0c00393.
 Epub 2020 Nov 5.
-PMID: 33152239. \
+PMID: 33152239.

-  **5. Stan Development Team.
-2020.
-Stan Modeling Language Users Guide and Reference Manual**, 2.25. https://mc-stan.org \

-  **6. M. F. Huber, T. Bailey, H. Durrant-Whyte and U. D. Hanebeck, "On entropy approximation for Gaussian mixture random vectors,"** 2008 IEEE International Conference on Multisensor Fusion and Integration for Intelligent Systems, Seoul, 2008, pp. 181-188, doi: 10.1109/MFI.2008.4648062. \
+  **6. M. F. Huber, T. Bailey, H. Durrant-Whyte and U. D. Hanebeck, "On entropy approximation for Gaussian mixture random vectors,"** 2008 IEEE International Conference on Multisensor Fusion and Integration for Intelligent Systems, Seoul, 2008, pp. 181-188, doi: 10.1109/MFI.2008.4648062.

   **7. OED model calibration paper**